 See the Regulatory, Safety and Environmental Notices for proper battery disposal.
-To access this guide, from the Start screen, type support, select the HP Support Assistant app, select My computer, and then select User guides.
+To access this guide, from the Start screen, type support, and then select the HP Support Assistant app.

 Replacing a user-replaceable battery

 Battery Check in HP Support Assistant notifies you to replace the battery when an internal cell is not charging properly or when the battery storage capacity has reached a weak condition.
 If the battery is possibly covered by an HP warranty, instructions include a warranty ID.
 A message refers you to the HP website for more information about ordering a replacement battery.